Skip to content

 What are signs of dyspraxia in adults?

 Clumsy in ways that surprise others.
 Handwriting effortful and often illegible.
 Difficulty with sports requiring coordination.
 Frequent bumps into furniture, doorframes, people.
 Difficulty with fine motor tasks (sewing, small craft, certain kitchen tasks).
 Trouble with tools and instruments.
 Sometimes difficulty with sequential everyday tasks (getting dressed, making a sandwich, cooking).
+Avoidance of activities where coordination would be on display.
 Often accompanies autism, ADHD, or AuDHD — the overlap is substantial.

 Is dyspraxia related to autism and ADHD?